LemonFace0309/HackMIT/README.md

 It is widely agreed upon that water is the most valuable resource, yet the majority of individuals are uninformed and powerless to improve the quality of local water bodies.

+Suppose the pond in your backyard is beginning to decline in water quality, what would you do?
+The answer is unclear for most people, and that's the problem we want to solve.

 That's why we decided to build AquaGuard.
 Revolutionizing Water Quality Monitoring for a Sustainable Future

 Our mission is simple: to provide comprehensive water quality data to people worldwide, empowering everyone to protect the water they rely on for life and sustenance.
 Inspired by the once-famous but now polluted Charles River, we are determined to prevent others from witnessing their local water supplies degrade without the means to intervene.